 accept the existing science, without being able to rule out the possibility that it would have been different if the decisions of our predecessors had been different.
 And there is no way to prove that our predecessors had no choice, but to do what they did (Trizio 2008: 258)

 Feyerabend was sometimes unusually moderate when he put the point.
-The ‘Interlude’ in Conquest of Abundance, for instance, reminds us that, not matter how successful or ‘obvious’ our inherited systems of thought seem to us, we must appreciate that ‘this is not the only possible approach, that there are alternatives, and that they may lead to different conclusions’ (C 87).
+The ‘Interlude’ in Conquest of Abundance, for instance, reminds us that, no matter how successful or ‘obvious’ our inherited systems of thought seem to us, we must appreciate that ‘this is not the only possible approach, that there are alternatives, and that they may lead to different conclusions’ (C 87).
 We can continue to employ and esteem our scientific inheritance, or as much of it as proves epistemically and practically valuable.
 But we should avoid triumphalism, abandon premature ‘final assertions’, and recognise our scientific inheritance as an impressive if contingent edifice.
 Retrospectively we are well-advised to actively search history for undeveloped and underdeveloped alternatives.
 Chang has defended an ideal like this in the form of complementary science (see Chang 2012: §5.3.4).
 Prospectively we must be receptive to possible alternatives and try to create conditions which actively foster epistemic plurality.
 If we appreciate the contingency of our inheritance, then we can come to see its particularity.
 Our inheritance enables certain kinds of scientific projects while also disabling others.
 This could encourage certain kinds of epistemic attitudes, many that invite description using a vocabulary of humility.
 We can appreciate our successes without assuming that no other kinds of success could be possible.
 We can trust and take pride in our scientific achievements without prematurely issuing ‘final assertions’.
 We can regard the prospect of alternative epistemic possibilities with curiosity or even wonder, rather than dismiss them out of hand (Aylward 2019, Tambolo 2020).

 I have only indicated some general modes of humility in connection to contingency and science.
 More detailed accounts are available elsewhere (cf. Cooper 2002; Kidd 2016; Kidd 2020).
 These modes of humility are all either indicated by Feyerabend’s remarks or consistent with the ethos of his philosophical pluralism.
 Contingency fosters an appreciation of alternatives – our inheritance is partial rather than comprehensive.
 Contingency fosters criticism by encouraging us to be perpetually alert for problems or objections that were not part of our inheritance.
 Some of the most important objections to our theories may remain currently unrealised.
 Contingency also makes us think in new ways about proliferation.
 On the one hand, the deep contingencies of our inheritance constrain our ability to proliferate.
 Certain epistemic possibilities were not part of our inheritance and it may be difficult, or impossible, to retrieve them.
 On the other hand, proliferating now to reduce the future effects of contingency seems a prudent strategy.
 Contingency also energises our appreciation of alternatives—a sense of contingency, at its broadest, will include a sense of possible alternatives to our scientific inheritance.